virteal/l8/README.md

 code level instructions, l8 deals with much bigger "steps".
 However, regarding synchronisation, this difference of scale does not imply a difference of nature.
-As a consequence, solutions that work at the machine level may prove also productive at the "step" higher level. l8 makes it possible to use these solutions in Javascript, today (well... in a few months, if things go well).
+As a consequence, solutions that work at the machine level may prove also productive at the "step" higher level.

-Proposals for extensions are welcome.
+Hence, proposals for extensions are welcome.

 Enjoy.